 What does adding renewable technologies do to the value?
 Does going “green” have a positive influence?
 A recent article in the New York Times suggests that in the US, solar panels on homes do add value.

-Renewable technologies like solar panels, biomass and heat pumps still constitute a large investment for homeowners.
+Renewable technologies like solar panels, biomass and heat pumps still constitute a significant investment for homeowners.
 The typical price for solar PV installation is between £6000-9000.

 The Mortgage Broker

-They rely on surveyor’s knowledge of green deals and renewable technologies.
-Since 125 000 homes installed solar in 2014, we can only assume that the views are changing.
+They rely on the surveyor’s knowledge of green deals and renewable technologies.
+Since 125,000 homes installed solar in 2014, we can only assume that the views are changing.

 The Estate Agent

 As long as the person selling the home owns the panels outright and is not leasing the roof through the “rent-a-roof” scheme, there shouldn’t be any conveyancing problems associated with the solar instalment.

-As a solar installer, we always discuss with our clients the quality of the panels to be installed.
-There are cheaper solar panels around, but it is important to consider the efficiency of the panel.
+As a solar installer, we always discuss with our clients the quality of the groups to be installed.
+There are cheaper solar panels around, but it is essential to consider the efficiency of the panel.

 “I did recently sell a bungalow with solar panels already installed and one particular viewer was quite over the moon and quite delighted to find the property with the solar panels already installed.
 This was a viewer who understood the concept of how these worked.
 I have had no problems with the sale of the property.”

-If you buy a home and the ownership of the solar panels is transferred to you, then you will be entitled to the remainder of the FiT at the original payment price.
+If you buy a house and the ownership of the solar panels is transferred to you, then you will be entitled to the remainder of the FiT at the original payment price.

 The Letting Agent

-Investing in solar for your home is good for saving you money, good for the environment and overall a good investment for the future whether you aim to stay in your home, sell it or rent it out.
+Investing in solar for your home is suitable for saving you money, good for the environment and overall a good investment for the future whether you aim to stay in your home, sell it or rent it out.